SahilSuman1011/resume-intelligence-platform/README.md

 ## 📊 Example Queries

 **Job Analysis:**
-- "Senior React Developer with 5+ years experience..."
-- Extracts: React, JavaScript, Node.js, TypeScript, etc.
+- "Backend Engineer with Java, MongoDB, Kafka experience"
+- Extracts: Java, MongoDB, Kafka, data structures, algorithms, distributed systems
+- Synonym matching: "mongo" matches "MongoDB", "git" matches "version control"

 **Resume Chat:**
-- "What are the candidate's React skills?"
+- "What are the candidate's key technical skills?"
-- "How many years of experience?"
+- "How many years of experience does the candidate have?"
-- "Does the candidate have leadership experience?"
+- "Does the candidate have frontend development experience?"
+- "What programming languages does the candidate know?"

 ## 🔧 Configuration